 About

-Christine continues to expand her product offering beyond her initial “Hearts of Chocolate” line of ganache truffles, creating a variety of other chocolate confections including barks, toffees, and chocolate covered marshmallows.
-She also serves on the Chef's Council at CCD Innovations Inc. and she is on the Pastry Program Advisory Committee (PAC) at the International Culinary Center.
+Beyond her initial "Hearts of Chocolate" truffles, Christine continues to innovate, creating a delectable range of barks, toffees, and chocolate-covered marshmallows.
+She also contributes her expertise as a member of the Chef's Council at CCD Innovations Inc. and the Pastry Program Advisory Committee at the International Culinary Center.

 History of Chocolate